Dark Fiction Author Hides Somewhere In Picturesque Mandurah

 Blue water ocean

-Surf, sun, sand — a stark contrast to the moody world of Michael Forman’s stories and mind, whose flesh-and-bone side is reported to be residing in this popular beachside suburb.
-The question needs to be asked: If he’s in Mandurah, where is he?
+Surf, sun, sand — a stark contrast to the moody mind of Michael Forman and his dark stories.
+He’s said to reside in a popular beachside suburb south of Perth.
+The question needs to be asked: If he’s in Western Australia, where exactly is he?

 Michael Forman.
 Dark Fiction Author